JulianWe/julianwe.github.io/projects/sentinel/README.md

     - crypto
 category:
     - decentralization
-description: How tu use Sentinel DVPN on Mac OS cli.
+description: How to use Sentinel DVPN on Mac OS cli.
 photos: /projects/sentinel/images/sentinel.jpg
 ---